eduardz1/Master-Thesis/chapters/sota.typ

 / Galerkin Methods: instead of approximating derivatives directly, these methods approximate the solution itself by expressing it as a combination of basis functions and solving the variational formulation of the problem.

-Once the domain is discretized into cells #footnote[In the case of @HAWEN, the domain is discretized into cells which are simplexes.], one approach to solve the @PDE using Galerkin methods would be the @FEM:long.
+Once the domain is discretized into cells #footnote[In the case of @HAWEN, the domain is discretized into cells which are simplexes.], one approach to solve the @PDE using Galerkin methods would be the @FEM.
 As can be seen in @fem-dg-hdg, this method results in a mesh where each triangle's solution are coupled with the neighboring triangle, limiting the potential for concurrent computations.

-A first approach to tackle this problem is the usage of @DG:long methods, a class of @FEM:pl using completely discontinuous basis functions which results in embarrassingly high parallel efficiency @x-DiscontinousGalerkin.
+A first approach to tackle this problem is the usage of @DG methods, a class of @FEM:pl using completely discontinuous basis functions which results in embarrassingly high parallel efficiency @x-DiscontinousGalerkin.
 This characteristic makes it a good target for @GPU acceleration, #cite(<x-GPUDG>, form: "prose") explore this with good success and high occupancy. @DG also enables $frak(p)$-adaptivity, meaning that each cell in a mesh can have a different order, a characteristic that is particularly useful when dealing with complex media.
 The high computational cost associated with @DG due to the higher @DOF count, however, makes it very expensive, compared to traditional methods.
-To address this issue, the @HDG:long (@HDG:short) method is introduced.
+To address this issue, the @HDG:both method is introduced.

-Compared to traditional @DG methods, @HDG reduces significantly the number of global @DOF, which can allow for a substantial reduction in the computational cost and memory usage @x-HDG.
-We see in @fem-dg-hdg, how @HDG introduces additional #lower[@DOF:long] at the border of each cell.
+Compared to traditional @DG methods, @HDG reduces significantly the number of globally coupled #lower[@DOF:long:pl], which can allow for a substantial reduction in the computational cost and memory usage @x-HDG.
+We see in @fem-dg-hdg, how @HDG introduces additional #lower[@DOF:long:pl] at the border of each cell.
 By ignoring the inner #lower[@DOF:long] in the global linear system, this method results in a smaller global matrix when using high order basis functions.

 More specifically, following the derivation of #cite(<x-AdjointHDG>, form: "prose", supplement: [p.~5]), the domain is discretized in the @HDG formulation over the medium $Omega$ using a non overlapping partition.
 This mesh is denoted $cal(T)$ and is composed of $N$ cells $K_e$ such that